musonic/nicleb_old/_posts/2014-02-08-a-development-environment.md

 	config.vm.box

-You need to changeun-comment it toby
+You need to change it to

 	config.vm.boxdeleteing = "precise32"

-Now we're ready to fire up the virtual# machine.symbol Go(if back to your terminal and type:
+Now we're ready to fire up the virtual machine.
+Go back to your terminal and type:

 	vagrant up